 Bob Eydt, Chair of Audit Committee

-Bob Eydt joined the board in 2014 and currently serves as Chair of the Finance Committee.
-He is also a member of the Executive Committee.
+Bob Eydt joined the board in 2014 and currently serves as Chair of the Audit Committee and as member of the Finance Committee.

 He is a seasoned partner from PricewaterhouseCoopers (PwC) with over 30 years of experience serving and advising large Global Fortune 500 multinational companies, mutual funds and Private Equity Firms on complex business transactions and accounting matters.